tunjing998/CCCMI-TCA2/README.md

 ### Mobile Application:

 1. Make sure you have React Native Environments or follow the link to set up: [Setting up the development environment](https://reactnative.dev/docs/environment-setup)
-2. Get into mobile_ui folder, use the package manager to install dependencies.
+2. Get into mobile_ui folder, use the package manager to install dependencies for the React Native Project.

 ```bash
 yarn install